Tharp House (Farmington, Delaware)

-Tharp House is a historic home located near Farmington, Kent County, Delaware; it was the home of Delaware Governor William Tharp (1803–1865).
+Tharp House is a historic home located near Farmington, Kent County, Delaware, United States; it was the home of Delaware Governor William Tharp (1803–1865).
 It is a 2 1/2-story, four-bay frame structure, with a three-bay brick rear portion.
 It also has a rear wing, which is thought to have been a kitchen outbuilding joined to the main body of the house.

 It was listed on the National Register of Historic Places in 1973.